Property insights: Airbnb Decline

 We don’t have to look very far to see that Airbnb is contributing to a housing crisis worldwide.

-• Could this property potentially become an Airbnb if my circumstances change—perhaps due to retirement or relocating?
+If i buy a certain property now, could this property potentially become an Airbnb if my circumstances change —perhaps due to retirement or relocating?

 Yet, the most critical question often overlooked is: